-In July 1943, Vendel was sent out on a work detail to Nichols Field known as the Las Pinas Detail.
+In July 1943, Vendel was sent back to the Las Pinas Detail.
 The POWs on the detail were housed at the Pasay School in eighteen rooms.
 30 POWs were assigned to a room.
 To get to the airfield, the POWs marched about a mile and a half.
 The POWs were used to extend and widen runways for the Japanese Navy.
 The plans for this expansion came from the American Army which had drawn them up before the war, but the Japanese wanted a runway 500 yards wide and a mile long going through hills and a swamp.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE VENDEL J TRINKA JR IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 A week or so after this notification, they received a letter from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your brother, postage free, by following the inclosed instructions:

 It is suggested that you address him as follows: